 When even standing seems like a challenge, it takes willpower to get up and move.
 However, there is some truth to the benefits of a little exercise.
 It is not a magic cure, but it can help restore your body and mind.
 It can also increase your metabolism, ridding your body of the toxins a little faster.

 There's no need to work up a sweat, either.
 A short walk in the fresh air can really do wonders.
 If your hangover is at the level where even that is not a good idea, take a few minutes to just sit outside and breathe.
 A little sunshine and a light breeze have wonderful restorative powers.

 7. Avoid Pain Killers If Possible

-When your head is pounding the first thing you'll be tempted to reach for is a quick pain reliever.
-This is not the best idea because over-the-counter (OTC) products like aspirin, Tylenol, and ibuprofen have side effects that are magnified while alcohol is in your system.
+Your head is pounding and it's tempting to reach for a quick pain reliever.
+This is not the best idea when you're dealing with a hangover.
+Over-the-counter (OTC) products like aspirin, Tylenol, and ibuprofen have side effects that are magnified while alcohol is in your system.

-If you absolutely feel the need to take one of these, make sure it's a very low dose and avoid acetaminophen altogether.
+If you absolutely feel the need to take one of these, make sure it's a very low dose.
+Avoid acetaminophen altogether.

 8. Take a Shower

 Once you have slept as much as possible, take a cool shower.
 This will not only clean you up but freshen and wake up your senses as well.